Killuah15/MERN-basic-boilerplate/README.md

 This MERN Boilerplate uses an Express backend to work.
 It can be found in `server/server.js`.

+# V stands for View

+View `Components` and `Containers` are placed inside the `./src/...` folder.
+There is a PLACEHOLDER.js inside the container folder, since i didn't have any Container yet.

+Styles are placed in the `styles` folder inside the `./src/...`folder.

 ## Misc

 Since i made this repo just for myself and i don't want to publish any NodeJS apps right now, i probably won't change the `npm build` command.